Warning: Disconnect power before servicing.

 Quick Answer

-Speed Queen Error 65 (also shown as ER 65) is a motor torque fault.
-The most common cause on single-phase motor models is a failed run capacitor - the capacitor provides starting torque, and when it fails the motor cannot reach speed under load.
-The second most common cause is an overloaded drum.
+Speed Queen Error 65 is a motor torque fault.
+The most common cause is a failed run capacitor that prevents the motor from reaching speed under load.
+Check for an overloaded drum or a faulty capacitor to resolve the issue.

 Speed-queenWasherSeverity: highDifficulty: intermediate82% DIY Success